jadounrahul/kartsnms/doc/Extensions/Distributed-Poller.md

 Web Server:

-Running Apache and an install of LibreNMS in /opt/librenms
+Running Apache and an install of KartsNMS in /opt/kartsnms

 !!! setting "poller/distributed"
     ```bash